NVIDIA/aistore/docs/getting_started.md

 ## Local Playground

-If you're looking for a speedy evaluation, feature experimentation, initial usage, or development, running AIS from its GitHub source might be a good option.
+If you're looking for speedy evaluation, want to experiment with [supported features](https://github.com/NVIDIA/aistore/tree/main?tab=readme-ov-file#features), get a feel of initial usage, or development - for any and all of these reasons running AIS from its GitHub source might be a good option.

-Hence, **Local Playground** - one of the several supported [deployment options](#multiple-deployment-options).
+Hence, we introduced and keep maintaining **Local Playground** - one of the several supported [deployment options](#multiple-deployment-options).

+> Some of the most popular deployment options are also **summarized** in this [table](https://github.com/NVIDIA/aistore/tree/main/deploy#readme).
+The list includes Local Playground, and its complementary guide [here](https://github.com/NVIDIA/aistore/blob/main/deploy/dev/local/README.md).

 > Local Playground is **not intended** for production and is not meant to provide optimal performance.

-To run AIStore from source, you'd typically need **Go**: compiler, linker, tools, and required packages.
+To run AIStore from source, one would typically need to have **Go**: compiler, linker, tools, and required packages.
 However:

 > `CROSS_COMPILE` option (see below) can be used to build AIStore without having (to install) [Go](https://golang.org/dl/) and its toolchain (requires Docker).